section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/flex-hearder-nav.png)

-Having a header in your pages, you would probably lay its items in one direction.
-It is flexibly easier to implement this with a Flexbox layout as it arranges items in one direction.
-The menu is one-dimensional that perfectly fits well with `display: flex`.
+Most common header layouts lay its items in one direction thus it's much easier to use Flexbox because it arranges items in one direction.

 On the other hand, a Grid is a two-dimensional layout, meaning you can lay out items in rows and columns.